Hawaiian alphabet: Okina

-Due to words with different meanings being spelled alike, use of the glottal stop became desirable.
+Due to words with different meanings being spelled alike, a separate letter to represent the glottal stop became desirable.
 As early as 1823, the missionaries made limited use of the apostrophe to represent the glottal stop, but they did not make it a letter of the alphabet.
 In publishing the Hawaiian Bible, they used the ʻokina to distinguish koʻu ('my') from kou ('your').
 It was not until 1864 that the ʻokina became a recognized letter of the Hawaiian alphabet.

 Kahakō

 As early as 1821, one of the missionaries, Hiram Bingham, was using macrons in making handwritten transcriptions of Hawaiian vowels.
 The macron, or kahakō, was used to differentiate between short and long vowels.

 Modern alphabet

 The current official Hawaiian alphabet consists of 13 letters: five vowels (A a, E e, I i, O o, and U u) and eight consonants (H h, K k, L l, M m, N n, P p, W w, and ʻ).
 Alphabetic order differs from the normal Latin order in that the vowels come first, then the consonants.
-The five vowels with macrons – Ā ā, Ē ē, Ī ī, Ō ō, Ū ū – are not treated as separate letters, but are alphabetized immediately after unaccented vowels.
+The five vowels with macrons (kahakō)– Ā ā, Ē ē, Ī ī, Ō ō, Ū ū – are not treated as separate letters, but are alphabetized immediately after unaccented vowels.
 The ʻokina is ignored for purposes of alphabetization, but is included as a consonant.
+These are used in governmental publications, both in Hawaii and with the federal government, for example on the 2023 USA quarter dollar commemorating Edith Kanakaʻole.